jayashree-codes/Applied_Machine_Learning_Species/README.md

 2. Working Directory

-Ensure your current working directory (pwd) is the main folder (50/) so that all relative paths work correctly.
+Ensure your current working directory (pwd) is the main folder (project/) so that all relative paths work correctly.

 Example:
-cd /path_to_50/
+cd /project/

 How to Run

 A. Dataset Preparation (Optional)

-The final dataset is already prepared and stored in the dataset/ folder.
-If you wish to regenerate it:
+To generate dataset:

 * Download the Copernicus Land Cover dataset from the link: https://cds.climate.copernicus.eu/datasets/satellite-land-cover?tab=download&slug=satellite-land-cover
  This file is large in size.
 After downloading, place it inside the dataprep/ folder before running Dataset_Preparation.ipynb.